BenHall-1/BenHall-1/README.md

 *Director*

-- Spearheaded the launch of tickets.bot, an innovative ticketing solution serving over 280,000 communities in just 10 months
+- Spearheaded the launch of tickets.bot, an innovative ticketing solution serving over 280,000 communities with a total of 50 million members in just 10 months
 - Achieved 99.9% uptime and processed over 21 million tickets with zero security incidents
 - Established tickets.bot as a trusted solution in the Discord support-system market
 - Maintained 95% customer retention rate through proactive product iteration and customer success initiatives
-- Built scalable infrastructure supporting 50 million users and over 280,000 communities

 **SugarCRM** `January 2025` - `Present`